-6B) Build the infrared (IR) burglar detector shown below.
+6) Build the infrared (IR) burglar detector shown below.
 The room lights are used as a source of IR radiation.
 The IR light is received by a photodiode receiver sensitive to IR light.
 A burglar is detected when the IR beam is interrupted.
-The photodiode (see diagram below) acts like a transistor where the base current is replaced by a photoelectric current proportional to the input light (see Simpson page 186).
+The photodiode (see diagram below) acts like a transistor where the base current is replaced by a photoelectric current proportional to the input light.
 The photodiode thus has an emitter current proportional to the input light.
 The op amp converts this current into a voltage.
 A resistor box is used to set the sensitivity of the circuit's light collection.
+In the lab report, list the positive (+) and negative (-) input voltages of the op-amp and LM311.

 A comparator is used to turn the op amp's voltage into a digital pulse.
 For a comparator use an LM311 (see below for details on this device).
-The comparator should "fire" (give 0 Volt) when the IR beam is interrupted.
+The comparator should "fire" (give 0 V) when the IR beam is interrupted.
 Finally, design and hook up a flip-flop so that if the beam is interrupted a display diode remains lighted, indicating an intruder has broken into your house and disturbed the IR beam.
 The flip-flop circuit should contain a reset so that you can clear the alarm.